Hadar Ahuvia: The Dances are For Us

 “Through the work, we strive to model accountability to our own heritage, histories, and to each other,” writes Ahuvia.

-Created with the performers: Hadar Ahuvia, Oren Barnoy, Raha Behnam, Autumn Leonard, rosza daniel lang/levitsky, Mor Mendel, Jules Skloot, Zavé Martohardjono
+Performed by: Hadar Ahuvia Oren Barnoy, Raha Behnam, Autumn Leonard, rosza daniel lang/levitsky, Mor Mendel, Jules Skloot, Zavé Martohardjono

 Lighting Design: Carol Mullins

 Sound Design: Avi A. Amon